The Assassination of Jesse James by the Coward Robert Ford: Release

 The Assassination of Jesse James by the Coward Robert Ford was originally slated a release date for September 15, 2006.
-The release date was postponed to February 2007 at first, but ultimately set for a September 21, 2007 release, almost two years after filming was completed.
+The release date was postponed to February 2007 at first, but ultimately set for a September 21, 2007, release, almost two years after filming was completed.

 The film opened in limited release on September 21, 2007, in five theaters and grossed $147,812 in its opening weekend, an average of $29,256 per theater.
 The film has a total gross of less than $4 million.

 Warner Home Video released the film on DVD on February 5, 2008 in the US, and on March 31 in the UK.
 So far, about 566,537 DVD units have been sold, bringing $9,853,258 in revenue.

+The film was scheduled to air on Warner TV Asia on May 2, 2026.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 Brian Tallerico of UGO gave the film an "A" and said that it is "the best western since Unforgiven."
 Tallerico also said, "Stunning visuals, award-worthy performances, and a script that takes incredibly rewarding risks, Jesse James is a masterpiece and one of the best films of the year."
 Kurt Loder of MTV said, "If I were inclined to wheel out clichés like 'Oscar-worthy', I'd certainly wheel them out in support of this movie, on several counts."

 Richard Roeper on the television show Ebert & Roeper said, "If you love classic and stylish mood Westerns such as McCabe and Mrs. Miller and The Long Riders, this is your film."
 Roger Ebert noted the "curiously erotic dance of death" between James and the "mesmerized" younger Ford.
 Finally, he said, "If Robert cannot be the lover of his hero, what would be more intimate than to kill him?"
 He notes that it has the "space and freedom" of classic Western epics, where "the land is so empty, it creates a vacuum demanding men to become legends."

 The Star-Ledger film critic Stephen Whitty gave the film four stars and called it an "epic film that's part literary treatise, part mournful ballad, and completely a portrait of our world, as seen in a distant mirror."
 Whitty also said that the film is "far superior" and "truer to its own world" than 3:10 to Yuma.
 Josh Rosenblatt of The Austin Chronicle gave the film 3.5 stars and said the film "grabs on to many of the classic tropes of the Western – the meandering passage of time, the imposing landscapes, the abiding loneliness, the casual violence – and sets about mapping their furthest edges."